 There is no dress code as such but “fairyland” and “magical” are often good ideas, while some favour medieval, pirate, English Summer Cool, body-art, floral, Green Man, Lost Boys (and Girls) or ‘wildlife’ ….

 A superb ensemble at the 2016 Fairy fair

 Please don’t wear masks as many young children find covered faces quite frightening and you might ruin their day out.

-This year we will again be big on wildflowers.
+This year we will again be big on wildflowers and insects.
 Bees of course go well with wildflowers.

 Ideas from Lithuania